USC’s 2022 and 2023 Test Optional Policy

 How will this impact USC’s merit scholarship process?

 Like with admissions, USC’s merit scholarship selection process is holistic.
 Our scholarships are awarded based on all-around excellence, and we have never awarded merit aid based on formulas or test score/GPA cut-offs.
-All students who apply by our December 1 scholarship application deadline will be considered.
+To be considered, students should apply by our Early Action deadline of November 1, or by December 1 if applying to a major that requires a portfolio or audition.
+Please refer to the Dates and Deadlines page to learn more about which deadline applies to you.

 What about students who will be applying to USC for the fall of 2024 and beyond?